Wilder Metcalf

-Major General Wilder Stevens Metcalf (September 10, 1855 – February 1, 1935) was a U.S. Army general, commissioner of pensions in Washington, D.C., and Kansas state senator.
+Major General Wilder Stevens Metcalf (September 10, 1855 – February 1, 1935) was a U.S. Army general, Commissioner of Pensions in Washington, D.C., and Kansas state senator.

 Early life

 Metcalf was born on September 10, 1855, to Isaac Metcalf and Antoinette Brigham Putnam Metcalf in Milo, Maine.
-He graduated from Oberlin College 1878 with an A.B., and also worked with Crozier and Shelton, cheese and butter manufacturers, that same year.
+He graduated from Oberlin College in 1878 with an A.B., and also worked with Crozier and Shelton, cheese and butter manufacturers, that same year.
 He worked there until 1887, when he practiced law at Russell and Metcalf, Attorneys.
-He continued to practice law after his Spanish—American War service, and the University of Kansas Law School awarded him an LL.B. in 1897.
+He continued to practice law after his Spanish–American War service, and the University of Kansas Law School awarded him an LL.B. in 1897.

 Civilian career

 After moving to Kansas, he joined Edward Russell in the farm mortgage business, Russell & Metcalf.

 Military career

 In 1897, he enlisted as a private in the Fifth Ohio Infantry, and then became a second lieutenant.
 After moving to Kansas, Metcalf enlisted as a private and later became brigadier general, Kansas National Guard, retired.
 He was a major and colonel with the 20th Kansas Infantry in 1898 and 1899, and served in the Philippines.
 He was brevetted brigadier general by President McKinley.
 Metcalf attended the 1900 Republican Convention in Philadelphia, Pennsylvania as a delegate-at-large.
 The Secretary of War appointed him a member of the Militia Board for eight years.
 He was commissioned a colonel (NA) on August 5, 1917, and was promoted to brigadier general (NA) on August 29, 1917.
 He also commanded the 77th Infantry Brigade of the 39th Division at Camp Beauregarde, Louisiana, and was honorably discharged due to age on August 29, 1917.